You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 The nominee runs the platform.

-So for example, if Trump wants to extend the fickle finger of friendship to people that opposed him, put them on the on the on the on the committee there that's going to do platform, and then let them write whatever they want to write.
+So for example, if Trump wants to extend the fickle finger of friendship to people that opposed him, put them on the committee there, it's going to do a platform and it'll let them write whatever they want to write.

 And then when the convention's over, you rip it up.